sandrapruner/CPSC-210-Project/README.md

 wishlist to currently reading and completed.
 - I want to be able to add a new library with a catalogue of books to a class/interface with libraries
+- I want to be able to have the choice to save my Booklist before I end the program.
+- I want to be able to reload a previous BookList when restarting my program.